u5surf/cake/README.md

-# capv-bootstrap
+# CAKE
-Golang binary used to bootstrap a CAPv deployment on your VSphere Cluster
+Cluster Adjacent Kubernetes Engine, is a simple tool used to deploy on-prem kubernetes and Rancher clusters.

 ## What is the capv-bootstrap binary